-ServicePulse gives an overview of the system health, based on endpoints heartbeats and custom checks, and a detailed view of all the failed messages.
+ServicePulse gives an overview of a system's health, based on endpoints heartbeats and custom checks, and a detailed view of failed messages.

-HeartbeatStopped event is published each time the monitoring infrastructure does not receive the heartbeat, from an endpoint, within the expected amount of time.
+HeartbeatStopped event is published each time the monitoring infrastructure does not receive a heartbeat from an endpoint within the expected amount of time.

-HeartbeatRestored event is published to notify that a previously stopped heartbeat has been restored and the related endpoint is running as expected.
+HeartbeatRestored event is published to notify when a previously stopped heartbeat has been restored and the related endpoint is running as expected.

 MessageStatus enumeration that details the type of failure: